jshimko/meteor-launchpad/README.md

   image: mongo:latest --storageEngine=wiredTiger
 ```

-And then start the containers with...
+And then start the app and database containers with...

 ```sh
 docker-compose up -d